droomoord/open-chords/README.md

 remove a progression, also in the progression array of the song
 expects: a bearer token in the header that stores the same user as the user that is linked to the progID
 returns the updated song

+**GET /progressions/:progID**
+public
+get a progression bases on the progID
+returns the progression